 Structural glazing & wood construction

-Pollux windows are a revolution that originated in the automotive industry: these wood-glass-glued windows – the first to be manufactured in Switzerland -, offer particularly elegant glazing solutions for wood construction and are as a consequence much appreciated by designers.
-The windows include several technological innovations resulting from Tschopp-Zwissig’s in-house research.
+Pollux windows are a revolution that originated in the automotive industry: these wood-glass-glued windows manufactured in Switzerland, offer particularly elegant glazing solutions for wood construction and are as a consequence much appreciated by designers.
+The windows include several technological innovations resulting from tz menuiserie sa’s in-house research.
+Flush-mounted design without the need for maintenance is thus also possible in wood.
 Sika, the company supplier, developed special glues suitable for bonding glass to wood.

 Dynamic & Circadian LED lighting

 A ‘dynamic lighting pattern’ created to regulate circadian rhythms in building occupants, can lead to an improvement of visual and cognitive performance.
 The dynamic lighting system is derived from state-of-the-art knowledge about Non Image Forming (NIF) effects of light on human beings.
 A High Dynamic Range (HDR) vision sensor alongside variable Correlated Color Temperature (CCT) LED-based electric lighting fixtures, will allow implementing this novel lighting strategy.
 ‘In situ’ experimentation as well as Post-Occupancy Evaluations (POE) will be used to study the positive effects on office workers.